 No. Of Questions

 NABARD Grade A Phase II:

 NABARD Grade A Phase II exam is a bit different than Phase I with respect to the number of sections / phases in this case.
-Phase II itself consists of three different phases with individual timings of 90 minutes each, where the exam pattern is a bit different than Phase I. Phase II has General English in the descriptive format whereas the other two sections are of objective type as in Phase I, except that here all the three sections hold equal marks and have equal time allocated to them.
+Phase II itself consists of two different papers with individual timings of 90 minutes each, where the exam pattern is a bit different than Phase I. Phase II has General English in the descriptive format whereas the other paper is of objective type as in Phase I, except that here both the sections hold equal marks and have equal time allocated to them.
 Paper II will contain questions from Economic& Social Issues and Agriculture & Rural Development with special stress on Rural India for General post and for all other specific posts Paper II will be based on respective discipline .